 What We Like

-Do you want to make your new modular home greener?
-Of course, you do!
+Do you want to make your new modular home even more comfortable?
 DeTray’s will add accessories such as air conditioning and heat pumps.

 You can also enjoy high-class features in your new home, including laminate or wood flooring, TV stands, office furniture, bar stools, love seats and sofas, formal dining sets, and fireplaces or wood stoves.